 Josemir has been teaching students cello, music theory and music composition at different levels for over 20 years.

 Josh grew up in a large musical family in Sydney's North Shore.
 He began playing clarinet at the age of 10, frequently attending the NSW Clarinet Society events and workshops as a child.
 He then studied classical clarinet at Sydney Conservatorium of Music.
 He has an interest in many musical genres.
 Since graduation he has explored an interest in the EWI (Electronic Wind Instruments) and improvisation.

 Junko Nishimura is a classically-trained pianist and an experienced and qualified exponent of the Suzuki Method for teaching piano.
 Trained in Tokyo and in Australia, Junko has been teaching and performing since childhood, and has been teaching the Suzuki Method for 15 years.

-Louise has been a professional performer for 20 years and is an accomplished vocal tutor of some 18 years; she has a wealth of knowledge and experience to pass onto her pupils from beginner vocal students right through to budding professionals.
+Louise has been a professional performer and accomplished vocal tutor for over 20 years; she has a wealth of knowledge and experience to pass onto her pupils from beginner vocal students right through to professionals.